 Sauce may be stored in the refrigerator for up to one week.

-Note: To make a dessert sauce, omit the garlic, the vinegar, the salt and pepper, and increase the sugar to 1/2 cup.
+Note: To make a dessert sauce, omit the garlic, the vinegar, the salt, and the pepper, and increase the sugar to 1/2 cup.